 Choice and habit also play a role.
 Addiction generally does not set in the first time a person uses (however, occasionally it does).
 Through repetition addiction can set in, with emotional and physical dependence.
 Normal relating, exercise, eating and work all start to fall away, in favour of the addiction.

 Long term addiction “rewires” the brain, creating and reinforcing neural pathways that make it harder and harder for the addict to quit.
-Hence, the current widely accepted view of addiction as a disease.

 - Retraining the brain with healthy habits, whilst breaking the unhealthy ones.
 This includes recognising that I do have a choice, however limited it may have become, to fight the addiction.

 - Replacing unhealthy rewards of the addiction with healthy rewards (e.g. new experiences, social connectedness, fun, achievement, etc).